Lemoncode/fonk-iban-validator/README.md

 };
 ```

-Please, refer to [fonk](https://github.com/Lemoncode/fonk) to know more.
+Please, refer to [fonk](https://github.com/Lemoncode/fonk) to learn more about form validation.

 ## License